jayqi/reprexlite/docs/docs/design-philosophy.md

 >
 > <p style="text-align: right">― <a href="https://reprex.tidyverse.org/articles/reprex-dos-and-donts.html#package-philosophy">"Package Philosophy,"</a> from the R reprex documentation</p>

-Part of what makes a good reprex is what you choose to put into it.
-But the other part is a good tool that lowers the barrier to making one.
-It should be easy to create a reprex in a format that others can copy, paste, and run. reprexlite aims to be such a tool for Python.
+Most of what makes a good reprex is what you choose to put into it (see ["Reprex Do's and Don'ts"](../dos-and-donts)).
+But another important part is a good tool that lowers the barrier to making one, so that you don't have that as an excuse.
+It should be easy to create a reprex in a format that others can simply copy, paste, and run. reprexlite aims to be such a tool for Python.

 ## Why reproducible examples?